 The bourgeois regime is immoral and unjust in the highest degree.
 It is maintained and continues to thrive on the coarse, physical strength of the ignorant masses.
 But as soon as a ray of consciousness penetrates the darkness of their souls, the bour-geois regime ceases to exist.
-I he social order based on physical force and cruelty is immoral because it has as its basis egoism, the coarse egoraised over the body of capitalism."
-(Vol. 15, p.
-587).
-And since that axe is still suspended over capitalism, there is no talk in these days in Russia of the independence of separate parties.
-And no such talk there will be as long as the bolshevik axe remains hanging over the Russian workers and peasants.
+I he social order based on physical force and cruelty is immoral because it has as its basis egoism, the coarse egoism of dominating classes and the suppression of natural rights of the toiling masses.